 - Leave more long grass/meadow areas in less formal parts of the parks and open spaces to allow flowers to bloom and seed.
 Prioritising areas that connect to each other and to existing wildlife habitats and corridors.
 This action will also help protect against soil erosion resulting from hotter temperatures and drought by maintaining stronger root systems of grasses and other perennial plants.
-If practical and of ecological value, work to improve the floral diversity of these areas and reduce the dominance of coarser grasses. - Where suitable, allow verges to flower and become rich in early sources of pollen from March through to June as part of the 'Pardon the Weeds' campaign. - Plant at least 1 tree for every one we remove, per the Tree Management & Care Policy. - Plant and encourage a native understorey of flowering plants such as hawthorn, blackthorn, honeysuckle, particularly in woodland and marginal areas.
+Within park management plans, consideration will be given to the need for fire breaks, particularly with neighbouring landowners.
+If practical and of ecological value, work to improve the floral diversity of these areas and reduce the dominance of coarser grasses. - Where suitable, allow verges to flower and become rich in early sources of pollen from March through to June as part of the 'Pardon the Weeds' campaign. - Plant at least 1 tree for every one we remove, per the Tree Management & Care Policy. - Plant and encourage a native understorey of flowering plants such as hawthorn, blackthorn, honeysuckle, particularly in woodland and marginal areas. - Where parks are subject to anti-social behaviour problems, interventions will be managed such to avoid the need to remove any re-wilding or pollinator friendly initiatives, with any interventions considered as part of a multi-agency solution.